nosarthur/nosarthur.github.io/_drafts/tree.md

-Geometrically, these yes/no questions form hard boundaries that partition the feature space into rectangles (boxes) for data with different labels (click the update button in Figure 1).
+Geometrically, these yes/no questions form hard boundaries that partition the feature space into rectangles (boxes) for data with different labels.
+Please click the update button in Figure 1 to see one possible partition.

 At the training stage, one needs to figure out the decision boundaries (the splitting values for the yes/no questions).
-This process is also known as branching.
+This process is known as branching.
 For the test data, one simply follows the branches to get the class labels.

 ### branching